Kuznetsov’s 4-point night helps Capitals beat Golden Knights

 Coming off a 49-goal season and a Conn Smythe Trophy as playoff MVP, Ovechkin has four goals in three games.
 The 610th and 611th goals of his career put him in sole possession of 17th on the NHL's career list, passing Bobby Hull.

-Braden Holtby, who made "the save" with his stick in Game 2 of the Final, stopped 29 of 31 shots and bailed out his teammates during an especially sloppy second period.
+Braden Holtby stopped 29 of 31 shots and bailed out his teammates during an especially sloppy second period.
 Holtby allowed goals to Cody Eakin in the second period and Reilly Smith in the third.

 Vegas goaltender Marc-Andre Fleury, who wanted to start this game instead of facing his former team in Pittsburgh on Thursday night, allowed four goals on 28 shots.
 His teammates hit the post a handful of times and went 0 for 3 on the power play and are 0 for 11 so far this season.